BOBdotEXE/RetroPie-Simple-Backup-Script/README.md

 and  save the file!

+<a name="conf"></a>

+## Configuring the script for custom settings
+This script should be pretty easy to undertsand, but I'll go over a few of the settings,

+First, open the script with any text editor, and we'll go over each main line that you can change.

+To change the folder where you save files are red from. (why???) just edit the *7th line*:

+     *workingDir="/home/pi/RetroPie/roms/"*

+ Simply change that to wherever your roms/saves are.

+To change where your backups are stored edit *line 9*:

+     *backupDir="/home/pi/RetroPie/roms/backups"*

+Next If you want to change the backup storage folder name, you can do that with *line 11*:

+      *archiveFolderName="RetroPiSaves"*

+ If you want to add a suffex to all the backup, for example if using 2 pi's you want to make one's backups end with "-MainPie", buy default, none are used. if you add one they will be called something like: *"15.04.02_03-29-2016-MainPie.zip"*

+     backupSuffex=""

+If you *don't* live in the USA, and want all your backups to use the proper format: *Day-Month-Year

+ Simply go down to lines *27-28*:

+     #USA format

+     timestamp="$(date +'%H.%M.%S_%m-%d-%Y')"

+     #Proper format

+     #timestamp="$(date +'%H.%M.%S_%d-%m-%Y')"

+And comment out *line 28*, and uncomment *line 30*, then it should look like this:

+     #USA format

+     #timestamp="$(date +'%H.%M.%S_%m-%d-%Y')"

+     #Proper format

+     timestamp="$(date +'%H.%M.%S_%d-%m-%Y')"

+ With one-way sync (always upload, never download), Deleteing the files in google Drive **WILL NOT** remove them from the PI, (and any files deleted from the cloud will be re-uploaded next sync).

+ To enable one way sync, go to *line 18*:

+     ./.drive pull

+ And change it to:

+       #./.drive pull

+---

    If you have any quesions for now, I guess you can ask them in the redit thread for this project: https://www.reddit.com/r/RetroPie/comments/4bdx0h/simple_configurable_script_to_back_up_all_save/